A quickest detection problem with false negatives: Solution of the quickest detection problem and further remarks

 \section{Solution of the quickest detection problem and further remarks}

 Building upon the results of the previous sections we finally obtain the solution of the quickest detection problem.
-First, we state a uniqueness result that connects the free boundary analysis to the solution of the quickest detection problem (recall the concept of {\em relevant solution} stated before Corollary \ref{cor:unique}).
-Its proof uses Theorem \ref{thm:FBP}, Proposition \ref{prop:verif} and the explicit construction of the admissible sequence $(\tau^*_n)_{n\in\N}$ in \eqref{eq:taun}.
+First, we state a uniqueness result that connects the pair $(u,a^*)$ to the solution of the quickest detection problem (recall the concept of {\em relevant solution} stated before Corollary~\ref{cor:unique}).
+Its proof uses Theorem~\ref{thm:FBP}, Proposition~\ref{prop:verif} and the explicit construction of the admissible sequence $(\tau^*_n)_{n\in\N}$ in \eqref{eq:taun}.